ChongzheJin/CS4100FinalProject/dataset/README.md

 This tool takes images named with their GPS coordinates (e.g., `38.123456,-122.654321.jpg`) and sorts them into a grid of directories based on their geographic location.
 Images that fall outside the defined boundaries are placed in an 'unfit' directory.

+## Setup
+make sure to change directory into ./dataset before running and place the united_states folder (holding grid-0-0) in this dataset directory (same level as this README.md).
+Otherwise, change the base_dir in the `__main__` section.

 ## How It Works

 ### 1. Grid Generation